therssproject/documentation/docs/index.md

   <img align="center" src="/assets/images/logo.png" />
 </div>

 Welcome to [therssproject.com](https://therssproject.com) API documentation.

-To get starte check out the [Getting Started](/guide/) guide.
+To get started check out the [Getting Started](/guide/) guide.

 If you are looking for inspiration go to [examples](/examples/).